-5.1.2.50% Tax Rule
+5.1.2 50% Tax Rule

 Expenses where a good or service is provided for free (I.E. free food costs), 50% of the tax will be charged.
 This 50% charge is not applicable when tickets are sold to the event.
-Indicate on the cheque req if tickets were sold or else your account will get charged the average of the pre- and post-tax amounts.
+Indicate on Nexonia if it was not a free event or else your account will get charged the average of the pre- and post-tax amounts.

-5.1.3.
-Foreign purchases
+5.1.3 Foreign purchases

 Foreign purchases are typically made in a foreign currency, but the EUS can only print cheques in Canadian dollars, so an additional step is needed to ensure that you are reimbursed the correct amount.
+We cannot reimburse tax on foreign purchases, so on Nexonia, please enter the full amount in the price and select "No Tax" for the Tax Profile.
 Submit a statement (credit statement preferably) along with the receipt to show the actual conversion and price you were charged.
 For this reason, you should try to make ALL purchases in the United States or other countries with a Canadian credit or debit card.

-5.1.4.
-Submission Procedure and deadline
+5.1.4 Rejection procedure and deadlines